lazaronixon/css-zero/README.md

 # CSS Zero

-An opinionated CSS starter kit for your application.
+An opinionated CSS starter kit for your Ruby on Rails application.
 You can think of it like a "no build" Tailwind CSS.

 ## Installation